-Presently, the Caucus is interviewing candidates for City Boards and Commissions.
+In the Fall, the Caucus will begin interviewing candidates for Open City Boards and Commissions.
 The Caucus strives to achieve geographically balanced representation by Ward in making its recommendations for appointive positions to City Boards and Commissions.
 Accordingly, when recommending appointees for the open positions, priority is given to maintaining the balance of Ward representation in the search for qualified candidates to recommend to the Mayor.

 However, if an interested and qualified candidate can not be identified for a “priority” Ward, candidates from other Wards will be considered.

 A listing of Boards and Commissions can be found here.

 If you are a resident interested in volunteering please scroll down to see the open positions the Caucus is currently seeking to fill.
 If you are interested:

 Open City Boards/Commission Roles

 The following City Volunteer positions are available beginning early May 2018: